ioccc-src/winner/bugs.md

 	I k>16)

-is true on both linux and macOS, with `k` being equal to 22.
+is true on both linux and macOS, with `k` being equal to 22!

 Should the entry use `perror()`?
-Perhaps not but we're not sure of its purpose so it can stay for now with this note.
+Perhaps not but we're not sure of its purpose so it should stay with this note.

 # 1991